Athletics

 Boys Soccer

-Brian Phillips has been at Trinity for over three decades.
-He has been the program head for boys soccer since 1996, during which time the team has earned a reputation for its strong character, earning the Prep League’s Sportsmanship Award in nearly every season.
+Brian Phillips has been at Trinity for parts of five decades.
+He has been the program head for boys soccer since 1996, during which time the team has earned a reputation for its strong character, earning the Prep League’s Sportsmanship Award in many seasons.
 In 2018, he guided the boys to an unlikely VISAA State Tournament run, where the 11th-seeded Titans advanced to the semifinals.
-In 2022 he lead the Titans to a State Runner-Up title.
-Coach Phillips also serves at the theatre director and head of campus life.
+Then in 2022, Coach Phillips guided the boys to state runner up.
+He was the first ever recipient of VISAA’s Charlie Blair Award for excellence in coaching.
+Coach Phillips also serves as the theater director and head of campus life.
+Phillips and his wife, Alice are proud parents of two Trinity alumni, Griffin ’18 and Madelyn ’15.

 Girls Tennis